Contango Announces First Quarter 2021 Financial Results

 The Company reported Adjusted EBITDAX, a non-GAAP measure defined below, of approximately

-The weighted average equivalent sales price during the three months ended
+The weighted average equivalent sales price realized for the three months ended

 Operating expenses for the three months ended